 There is a separate dashboard built into the LBCT to help you effectively manage your return.

 Thanks to modern advances, powerful asset management software can now be relied upon to pull your submissions data through to the DfE.
 This completely changes what would otherwise be a laborious manual process.

 It also means you can give a clear, accurate picture of your land and building to the DfE.

 Using an Assets Management system – Norwich Diocese

-If you’re interested in how technology can manage your trust’s compliance, you can contact us today for a free demonstration of PS Assets.
-Don’t be blindsided by last-minute submissions – stay on top of your compliance all year round with PS Assets.
+If you’re interested in how technology can manage your trust’s compliance, you can contact us today for a free demonstration of IRIS Assets.
+Don’t be blindsided by last-minute submissions – stay on top of your compliance all year round with IRIS Assets.